Micro Power: Games

 From 1985 onwards, Micro Power began to produce a few advanced games as opposed to a high quantity of simpler games.
 The first of these was the arcade adventure Castle Quest (BBC only) by Tony Sothcott, billed as "Probably the most challenging game ever devised for the BBC Micro".
-It was never converted for the Electron, because it used near full-screen scrolling in an 8-colour mode which was not possible on the more limited machine.
 This game was successful and a sequel was started which became Doctor Who and the Mines of Terror (BBC, C64, CPC), a huge arcade adventure that required its own ROM chip to run on the BBC Micro.
 Another later release was puzzle/platform game Imogen (BBC only, later ported to Electron by Superior Software and more recently remade for PC) by Michael St. Aubyn which was noted for its witty, original puzzles and cute high-resolution monochrome graphics.